taufeeq-devt/System-Moniter/README.md

 ## Overview
 The **System Monitor** is a real-time system monitoring application built using **C++ (Qt Framework)** with an interactive **HTML, CSS, and JavaScript** dashboard interface.
-It provides live updates of CPU usage, memory consumption, system uptime, and active processes — similar to the Linux `top` command but with a modern graphical interface.
+It provides live updates of CPU usage, memory consumption, system uptime, and active processes also provides it kill by entering PID — similar to the Linux `top` command but with a modern graphical interface.

 The backend (C++/Qt) communicates with the frontend via **Qt WebEngine** and **Qt WebChannel**, allowing real-time data exchange and dynamic UI updates.